brownplt/B2T2/Errors.md

 # Errors

-This file serves for the diagnostic challenge.
-Each example includes a buggy program and one or more corrected program.
-A good programming media should help programmers to avoid writing these buggy programs or to recover from the bug and finally reach one of the corrected program.
+This file presents a diagnostic challenge.
+Each example includes a buggy program and one or more corrected programs.
+A good programming media should help programmers to avoid writing these buggy programs or to recover from the bug and finally reach a corrected program.

 These examples are adapted from student code collected in CS111 at Brown University.